Kirby Misperton: History

+A British (pre-roman) skeleton was found in the artificial lake at Kirkby Misperton Hall (now part of Flamingo Land) in 1866.

 The place-name 'Kirby Misperton' conflates the names of two adjoining places.
 Kirby is first attested in the Domesday Book of 1086, where it appears as Chirchebi.
 This means 'church village' in Old Norse.
 Misperton is also first attested in the Domesday Book, where it appears as Mispeton.
 This may mean 'foggy hill' or 'dung hill', possibly from mistbeorg in Old English.
 The two names first appear together in early Yorkshire charters, as Mispertona Kirkeby circa 1090, and as Kircabimispertun in 1157.

 The Domesday Book recorded a total population of 14 households (13 villagers and 1 priest) with a total tax assessed of 2.8 geld units.
 The Lord in 1066 was recorded as Thorbrand, son of Karli and from 1086 the Canons of York (St. Peter).
 The Tenant-in-chief in 1086 was Berengar of Tosny.